arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

-The `AddPriceToCatalog` handler adds new entry to the catalog and sorts the price entries by date, to keep the entries in order.
 Entries are stored as hashes in this example.
-We store price and `:valid_since` obtained from the bi-temporal event attribute `:valid_at`
+We store price and `valid_since` obtained from the bi-temporal event attribute `valid_at`.

 ### Rebuild

-We can always rebuild our read model by reading the events
+We can always rebuild our read model by reading the events.

 ```ruby
 def prices_catalog_by_product_id(product_id)